 3. Live defensively.
 Stay alert for unusual occurrences.
 If someone paints threatening graffiti on your house or makes a threatening phone call, take it seriously.
 Inform the embassy and the police and vary your routine, route, and times.
 After U.S. military facilities were bombed in a country where I worked, I varied my schedule and route as much as possible.

 4. Keep in touch with your embassy for warnings and guidance.
 Some embassies have a warden who passes along warnings and information and even coordinates an evacuation when things get dangerous.
 Don't rely on the embassy for everything, however.
 Gather as much information you can on your own, then follow your instincts.
-The State Department publishes a number of security guides for travelers available from the Government Printing Office, Washington, DC 20420.
-Check out the Travel Warnings, Consular Information Sheets, and other information at travel.state.gov before you leave.
+Every country has its own governmental security guides when traveling abroad.
+If you are an American citizen, you should be interested to know that the U.S. State Department publishes a number of detailed security guides for travelers on its website.
+Check out the Travel Warnings, country information, Traveler's checklist, embassy information, emergency information, and other info you can find at travel.state.gov before you leave.